YaniScript/Horiseon-Facelift/README.md

 so non-descript and hard to decipher the unique elements.
 If the original HTML had a voice, it would be monotone and without inflection.
 Not to mention, the class and IDs were tricky to follow in the CSS and see which elements were impacted.

- Every time that I made a change in the HTML or CSS, it impacted something else and I found myself stuggling to find the "root" within the <div> soup, and it was hard to track the CSS elements with the way everything was displayed in the CSS.
+ Every time that I made a change in the HTML or CSS, it impacted something else and I found myself stuggling to find the "root" within the "DIV soup", and it was hard to track the CSS elements with the way everything was displayed in the CSS.

 And because I am a complete newbie to this whole thing, I decided to just rebuild the entire website.
 I rebuilt the entire HTML and created, then linked it with an entirely new CSS file.
 (Go, Yani!!!)
 Once I was done, I used the nomenclature that I saw in the